Contrastive Weak-to-strong Generalization: Experiments

 \subsection{Experimental Setup}

-In this subsection, we summarize the base models, dataset, evaluation benchmarks and baseline methods used in our experiments.
-Further details and additional experiments are provided in Appendix \ref{app:exp_setup} and Appendix \ref{app:additional_exp}.
+In this subsection, we summarize the base models, dataset, benchmarks and baselines used in our experiments.
+Further details and additional experiments are provided in Appendix \ref{app:exp_setup} and \ref{app:additional_exp}.

 \textbf{Base Models and Dataset.} We conduct experiments on two widely used model families: Qwen2.5 \citep{qwen2.5} and Llama3 \citep{llama3}.
 For weak-to-strong alignment, we follow prior works \citep{wspo,macpo} and select the smaller-parameter models within each family, Qwen2.5-3B-Instruct and Llama3.2-3B-Instruct, as the reference weak models $\pi_{\mathrm{ref}}^{\mathrm{weak}}$, and the larger-parameter counterparts, Qwen2.5-7B-Instruct and Llama3-8B-Instruct, as the reference strong models $\pi_{\mathrm{ref}}^{\mathrm{strong}}$.
 We further construct the aligned weak model $\pi_{r}^{\mathrm{weak}}$ by fine-tuning each reference weak model with DPO, which is then used to facilitate contrastive decoding and provide chosen samples.
 For preference alignment data, we adopt the UltraFeedback dataset \citep{ultrafeedback}.
-To construct pairwise supervision for DPO training, we employ a reward model, ArmoRM-Llama3-8B-v0.1 \citep{ArmoRM}, to rank the self-generated samples from the reference weak models and generate pairwise annotations.
+To construct pairwise supervision for DPO training, to rank the self-generated samples from the reference weak models and generate pairwise annotations.